JatinManhotra/expense-tracker/README.md

 # expense-tracker
-Build an expense tracker project as a favour for a friend
+Built an expense tracker project as a favor for a friend

 ---